Mass and width of $T_{c\bar c}(4020)$ in the developed Bethe-Salpeter theory: introduction

 It is unambiguous that the standard homogeneous Bethe-Salpeter equation (BSE) only describes two-body bound state.
 Clearly in the standard homogeneous BSE the bound-state mass is a real number and bound state lies below the threshold \cite{BSE:SALPETER1}.
 In order to describe resonance, one has to develop the standard homogeneous BSE.
-A seemingly straightforward strategy is that the total momentum of two-body system is complex valued \cite{BScomplex1,BScomplex2,BScomplex3}.
-Because high order two-particle irreducible graphs are analytic in the complex energy-plane except the cut extending from the threshold to plus infinity on the real axis, the BS kernel can be analytically continued onto the second Riemann sheet and homogeneous BSE can be extended to the second Riemann sheet.
-In principle, the pole describing resonance can be found from homogeneous BSE on the second Riemann sheet \cite{BScomplex2}.
-However, if the BS kernel is continued analytically onto the second Riemann sheet, the contribution from the cut will become dominant.
-To find the solution on the second Riemann sheet, one has to consider the analyticity of all two-particle irreducible graphs and any two-particle irreducible graph should not be neglected.
-This computational work can not be achieved, which has been pointed out by Salpeter and Bethe in Ref. \cite{BSE:SALPETER1}.
-In Ref. \cite{mypaper8}, we adopted another strategy to study resonance and provided a reasonable and feasible scheme (DBST) to describe unstable system in the framework of relativistic quantum field theory.
+So far, there are two reasonable and feasible strategies to develop the standard homogeneous BSE for dealing with resonance in the framework of relativistic quantum field theory.
+One of these two strategies is that the total momentum of two-body system is complex valued, and then the resonance information is contained in homogeneous BSE, as demonstrated in Refs. \cite{BScomplex1,BScomplex2,fourbody2,BScomplex3}.
+In these works, great efforts have been made to extract the resonance information from homogeneous BSE and contour deformations were employed.
+If the total momentum is complex valued, one has to devise a suitable integration path to avoid the cuts stemming from the BS kernel.
+After analytic continuation across the branch cut starting at the threshold, one can obtain the pole describing resonance on the second Riemann sheet.
+These previous works \cite{BScomplex1,BScomplex2,fourbody2,BScomplex3} provided a feasible method to extract the resonance information from homogeneous BSE.
+Another strategy to study resonance is DBST \cite{mypaper8}.
+In this approach, one studies the time evolution of unstable two-body system determined by the total Hamiltonian and then obtains the pole describing resonance on the second Riemann sheet.
+The numerical calculation in DBST does not involve contour deformations and analytic continuation.
+Obviously, each strategy to study resonance has its own advantages, and these two strategies are mutually complementary and can serve to validate each other's findings.

 In DBST, we suppose that at some given time the unstable two-body system has been prepared to decay and then study the time evolution of this system as determined by the total Hamiltonian.
 This prepared state can be described by the ground-state BS wave function for vector-vector bound state at the times $t_1=0$ and $t_2=0$.
 It is necessary to emphasize that solution of homogeneous Bethe-Salpeter equation for two-body bound state only describes the prepared state and it can not describe unstable system.
 From the effective theory at low energy QCD, we construct the interaction kernel between two quarks in two heavy vector mesons derived from one light-meson exchange and one heavy-meson exchange in the framework of relativistic quantum field theory.
 Solving BS equation with this interaction kernel, we can obtain the mass and BS wave function for bound state composed of two vector mesons $D^{*+}\bar{D}^{*0}$ with spin-parity quantum numbers $1^+$.
 After providing the description for the prepared state, we can study the time evolution of the prepared state and obtain the pole corresponding to resonance through the scattering matrix element.